blackpuppy/docs/en/core-libraries/caching.rst

     When using the FileEngine you might need to use the ``mask`` option to ensure cache files are made with the correct permissions.

+.. versionadded:: 2.4

+    In debug mode missing directories will now be automatically created to avoid unnecessary errors thrown when using the FileEngine.

 Creating a storage engine for Cache
 ===================================